BitBoxSwiss/bitbox-base/docs/os/upgrade.md

 * **atomic**: the update process is atomic, as it either succeeds in full (including custom application tests), or not at all.
 In case of failure, a full rollback is performed.
 * **on-demand**: the BitBox App will prompt you when an update is available, but you're not forced to upgrade.
 * **secure**: all upgrades are provided over a secure TLS communication connection and are cryptographically signed by Shift Cryptosecurity.
 By default, no unsigned updates are accepted by the device.
 * **efficient**: update images are compressed and are streamed directly to the device.
-Small patches can be provided using application-level updates (single files or deb packages).
+As of today, a full update (operating system and all applications) is ~300 MB in size.
 * **minimal downtime**: the update is performed in the background, while applications continue to run.
 Only a single reboot is necessary to start the updated configuration.
 * **persistent data**: the eMMC contains multiple partitions, one of which is used to store persistent data like the device configuration.
 * **custom firmware**: more in the #reckless category, updating custom-built firmware can be enabled through the BitBox App.